hhatim1/Wish-List/README.md

 6. Removal of the items from wishlist table.
    The person who added the product has an option to delete the product.

+Deployment:
-8. You must be able to deploy your work to Amazon EC2 and provide the IP address or subdomain/domain name to where your work has been deployed.
+All work must be deployed to Amazon EC2 and provide the IP address or subdomain/domain name to where your work has been deployed.

+Submission:
-Submission Requirement: Your code, exported database file, a text file with the IP address or subdomain/domain name for the deployed work and short video demo link.
+Code, exported database file, a text file with the IP address or subdomain/domain name for the deployed work and short video demo link.

-Prerequisites
+Prerequisites:
 Required to install: Python / Django.
 Please
 run:  python manage.py runserver - in the command line and check the local server to launch the application:  http://localhost:8000/

-Deployment:
-The project was deployed in AWS as part of successful completion.

 Author:
 Hatem Abdalla

-Licens:
+License:
 This project is licensed under the MIT License - see the LICENSE.md file for details